Application of the Alert Level rules

 Leave and pay

-Refer to COVID-19 State Services Workforce Guidelines for further information
+Refer to COVID-19 Public Sector Workforce Guidelines for further information

 Yes.
 Paid special leave is for an employee self-isolating in line with Ministry of Health advice, where it is not practicable for the employee to work from home.